flyemsafe/sat6_quickstart/README.md

 - Service Level
 - Subscriptions

-You should build upon this automation to fine to it to your desire.
+You should build upon this automation to fine tune it to your desire by investing the collections and roles used by this project.

 |  Playbooks | Purpose |
 | --- | --- |